VeerOneGPT/galileo-glass-ui/TEST_PROGRESS.md

    - Performance optimizations correctly cache and retrieve styles

 ## Test Coverage Status
-All critical parts of the animation system and performance optimization system now have tests, including the advanced physics animations and animation orchestration modules.
-We've implemented a total of 74 tests covering multiple aspects of the animation and performance systems.
+All critical parts of the animation system and performance optimization system now have tests, including:

+1. The advanced physics animations
+2. Animation orchestration modules
+3. Performance monitoring
+4. Z-space animation system
+5. Integration tests for the full animation pipeline

+We've implemented a total of 192 tests covering all major aspects of the animation and performance systems, ensuring the library works reliably and consistently across different environments and user preferences.

 ## Future Enhancements
-1. Add integration tests for the full animation pipeline
+1. ✅ Add integration tests for the full animation pipeline (COMPLETED)
 2. Improve test coverage for edge cases and error handling
 3. Add performance benchmarking tests
 4. Create visual regression tests for animation effects
+5. Add browser-specific compatibility tests